MichaelMireku/PermaStore-Alpha/docs/README.md

 ```

 Files flow through the system as follows:
-1. A client uploads a file to a PermaStore node via the HTTP API
+1. A client uploads a file to a PermastoreIt node via the HTTP API
 2. The file is stored locally and its hash is recorded in the blockchain
 3. The file is broadcasted to peer nodes in the network
 4. Files can be retrieved by their hash from any node in the network